-It is said that Jerk Chicken originates from the time the Maroons brought African techniques for cooking meat to Jamaica, which were then combined with native island seasoning and ingredients.
+It is said that Jerk Chicken originates from the time the Maroons brought African techniques for cooking meat to Jamaica, which was then combined with native island seasoning and ingredients.
 The word “Jerk” may have its roots in “charqui,” a Spanish word for dry meat, or it may derive from “jerking,” or poking holes in the meat to hold spices before cooking.

 Get our recipes on your mobile phone.
 Buy our iPhone or Android Recipe App.
-Buy the cook book “Simple Jamaican Cooking”.
-Looking for Jamaican recipe ingredients & seasoning Shop Now in our online store.
+Buy the cookbook “Simple Jamaican Cooking”.

 - Be sure to rub under skin and in cavities

-- Pimento (all spice) branches (this is what is used in Jamaica) mixed with charcoal is best.
+- Pimento (allspice) branches (this is what is used in Jamaica) mixed with charcoal is best.
 If not try to use an aromatic wood in the barbecue grill to enhance the flavor.

-- Chop meat into pieces, and serve traditionally with hard-dough bread
+- Chop meat into pieces, and serve.